 The North Central Regional Planning Commission (the Commission) was created under provisions of K.S.A.
-12-2901 et seq. per resolutions, and presently serves a twelve-county area of North Central Kansas.
+12-2901 et seq. per resolutions, and presently serves a twelve-county area of North Central Kansas as part of an economic development district.
 The purposes of the Commission are to support the activities of member counties and cities, giving local leadership access to information and technical expertise, which would otherwise be unavailable in a truly rural setting.

-The Commission was officially recognized as the Regional Planning Commission for the area in March 1972.
+The Commission was officially recognized as the North Central Regional Planning Commission for the area in March 1972.
 Membership consists of county and/or city governmental units.
 The Executive Board is composed of one representative of each county commission or municipality, as well as private sector and at-large representatives.
-Total executive board membership on March 31, 2018 was sixteen.
+Total executive board membership on March 31, 2019 was sixteen.